Question: Is No Poo a good way to clean hair?

 Honorary mention: Again it’s a matter of personal preference.
 Sulfates are excellent cleansers and if you have very greasy hair or use a lot of styling products will probably will welcome them.
 On the other hand if your scalp is easily irritated or if you think you’re prone to dryness you may not like the way they leave your hair and scalp feeling.
 The sad thing is that most sulfate free products work very similarly to sulfates.
 There are only a few detergents that have really been proven to be demonstrably milder.

-Two reasons: the hair fiber swells when saturated with water which causes uplifting of the cuticle.
+This can be drying and damaging for two reasons: the hair fiber swells when saturated with water which causes uplifting of the cuticle.
 Drying the hair does not reverse all of this cuticle lifting and once the cuticle is lifted it can become loose.

 The second reason is that you have to dry your hair.
 If you’re using a towel to any extent you’re causing a lot of friction by rubbing the hair.
 If you’re using a blow dryer the high heat can cause damage.
 Of course if air drying your hair must be perfectly safe, right?
 Not necessarily.